WhitakerLab/whitakerlab.github.io/_posts/blog/2018-01-03-Who's-Ang-Li.md

 > I’m now a PhD student at the Institute of Automation of the Chinese Academy of Sciences (CASIA) and just joined Kirstie’s lab as a one-year visiting student at the Alan Turing Institute, funded by Chinese Scholarship Council (CSC).
-**My crruent research interests include neuroscience, genetics, neuroimaging and artistic data visualization, and understanding or building biomarkers for mental disorders.**
+**My current research interests include neuroscience, genetics, neuroimaging and artistic data visualization, and understanding or building biomarkers for mental disorders.**